SIM0N-W/Crossover_Technique/README.md

 The original code for the Plotable can be found in the - *Development Folder* --> **Plotable.mlapp**.<br/>
 >Open with *MATLAB App Designer* and enter "code view".

+## Sample Waveforms for Hypothenar and FDI are included for testing.

 ## II.
 Using Plotable

 *(“” — quotations refer to an element found in the program.)*